• General Civil Litigation

 He has extensive experience in handling complex, high-profile and sensitive cases, often attracting significant media interest.

-Jonathan has an established track records in representing and advising numerous activists, politicians, Legislative Councillors, District Councillors and members of political parties for more than a decade.
+Jonathan has an established track records in representing and advising numerous activists, politicians, Legislative Councillors, District Councillors and members of a number of political parties for more than a decade.
 He has substantial experience in representing protestors and activities to defend against criminal prosecution arising from public order events during social movements, in particular against charges laid under Public Order Ordinance.

 Jonathan has an active practice in public law and human rights.
 He represents and advises clients in judicial review challenges against the decisions of various governmental departments and branches, regulators, professional bodies and bodies formed under statue as well as constitutionality of various laws and regulations.
-He represents clients in lodging Election Petitions for all levels of elections in Hong Kong, interested parties in the Commission of Inquiry and advises on candidates electoral laws and regulations.
+He represents clients in lodging and defending Election Petitions for all levels of elections in Hong Kong, interested parties in the Commission of Inquiry and advises on candidates electoral laws and regulations.